souptik4572/souptik4572/README.md

 - 👯 I’m looking to collaborate on backend technologies using NodeJS
 - 🤔 I’m looking for help with competitive programming
 - 💬 Ask me about React, Redux
-- 📫 How to reach me:
 - 😄 Pronouns: he/him
-- ⚡ Fun fact:
+- ⚡ Fun fact: I like to cook and eat 😄